TheLoneRider.com Saturday May 27, 2023 EDT

 Partnership with Cagayan de Oro

 I'm grateful that is not the case with CDO.
 CDO gave me a chance to be useful.
 It allowed me to make a difference.
-And I want to show my gratitude by pulling all the stops and bring together an amalgamation of every lesson gleaned from all my travels in developing this online travel portal.
+And I want to show my gratitude by pulling all the stops and bringing together an amalgamation of every lesson gleaned from all my travels in developing this online travel portal.
 Cagayan de Oro will be the perfect example of an online travel guide - comprehensive information (but clutter-free), search engine optimized, customized Google Mapping, credible online ratings, Facebook integration, email tracking system, high-rez picture gallery, etc.

 Ending Thoughts